Neelakantan Jayachandran Nair

 Colonel Neelakantan Jayachandran Nair, AC, KC (popularly known as "NJ") was a highly decorated officer of the Indian Army.
 On 20 December 1993, while heading an advance party of the battalion, his convoy was ambushed by Naga rebels.
 Nair personally led the attack to break the ambush and sacrificed his life defending his men.
 For this act of valour, he was conferred the Ashoka Chakra.

 Technically Nair is the most decorated officer of the Indian Army, as the only serviceman to have been awarded both the highest (Ashoka Chakra) and second highest (Kirti Chakra) awards for gallantry.
+The Eden Gardens in Kolkata has a stand named after him.

 Early life and education

 He was born to R. Neelakantan Nair and P.Saraswathy Amma on 17 Feb 1951 at Ernakulam, then in Travancore-Cochin, now Kerala.
 He was a descendant of the former Dewan Peshkar of Travancore, Kappazhom Raman Pillai.
 Nair was an alumnus of Sainik School, Kazhakootam, Kerala.
 He then joined the National Defence Academy, Pune as part of the 38th course.
 He was a member of the 'I' Squadron.
 He attended the Defence Services Staff College in Wellington.